polyverse/katacoda-scenarios/brop/start-nginx.md

 Let's start a vulnerable Nginx 1.4.0 server.
 Run this command in our victim terminal:

-`docker run -it --rm --name target -p 80:80 polyverse/vulnerable-nginx-1.4.0:poly-dev`{{execute "Victim Nginx"}}
+`docker run -it --rm --name target -p 80:80 polyverse/vulnerable-nginx-1.4.0:poly-dev`{{execute "T2"}}

+Nginx will take a few moments to start up (and get an SSL cert).
 You can see the default Nginx index page at this link:

 [Nginx](https://[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/)